Choose Your Study Destination

 • Semester 2: July or August

-• Some universities also offer October–November intakes.
+• Extra semester: Some universities offer October - November intakes.

 • Part-time Work: Students may work 48 hours per fortnight during study periods and unlimited hours during holidays.
 Common jobs include hospitality, retail, warehouse, tutoring, or suitable office roles.
-The minimum wage in Australia is AUD 24.95/hour.
+The minimum wage in Australia is AUD 26.44/hour.

 • Post-study Work & Permanent Residency Opportunities: Graduates may stay in Australia for post-study work under the Temporary Graduate Visa (subclass 485):